tiddly-gittly/TidGi-Desktop/README.md

 ### Download

-Just download it from Github Release [Free Download](https://github.com/tiddly-gittly/TiddlyGit-Desktop/releases/latest)
+Just download it from Github Release [Free Download](https://github.com/tiddly-gittly/TidGi-Desktop/releases/latest)

 You can also find changelog in the Release.

 ## Development

-Development plan of TiddlyGit-Desktop is listed in these [Kanban](https://github.com/tiddly-gittly/TiddlyGit-Desktop/projects).
+Development plan of TidGi-Desktop is listed in these [Kanban](https://github.com/tiddly-gittly/TidGi-Desktop/projects).

-Explanation of our code can be found in the [Wiki](https://github.com/tiddly-gittly/TiddlyGit-Desktop/wiki).
+Explanation of our code can be found in the [Wiki](https://github.com/tiddly-gittly/TidGi-Desktop/wiki).

 <details>